Compiler Design Tutorials

 Key Concepts in Compiler Design

-- Semantic Analysis: Ensures that the code adheres to the language's rules and makes logical sense.
+- Semantic Analysis: Ensures that the code adheres to the rules of the programming language.

-- Intermediate Code Generation: Converts the source code into an intermediate representation for easier optimization.
+- Intermediate Code Generation: Converts the source code into an intermediate representation, which is easier to optimize.

 - Code Optimization: Improves the intermediate code to make it more efficient.